procheta1999/pawlog-app/README.md

 - Recurring care schedules with event type, description, time, and notes.
 - Automatic creation of today's daily events from the saved care schedule when no events exist for today.
 - Manual recording and editing of daily care events.
+- Conflict resolution for repeatedly changed daily care events, with choices to keep the current record, replace it, or retain both records.
 - Care-event statuses including confirmed, partial, scheduled, in review, missed, unknown, and conflicted.
 - Time-certainty values including exact, approximate, date only, and unknown.
 - A Today dashboard with recorded, scheduled, and in-review counts.